-So, yes no need to say that the Saint Valentines posse was in fine fettle; seasoned festival goers for the most part a little bit of weather wasn’t going to stop Lucy and Shaughan from getting that liquorice out there to the people not only from the Fabulous lico stall where day and night people were treated to all their favourite lico treats to keep them happy (including a whole host of new flavoured sour candies and some secret recipe lico tipples=not for the faint hearted)
+So, yes, no need to say that the Saint Valentines posse was in fine fettle; seasoned festival-goers, for the most part, a little bit of weather wasn’t going to stop Lucy and Shaughan from getting that Liquorice out there to the people not only from the Fabulous Lico stall where day and night people were treated to all their favourite Liquorice treats to keep them happy (including a whole host of new flavoured sour candies and some secret recipe Liquorice tipples=not for the faint-hearted)

-but also Saint Valentines was very pleased to unveil the da da da daaaa! (drum roll) new improved and totally groovy and gorgeous Liquorice Trike…
+but also Saint Valentines was delighted to unveil the da da da daaaa! (drum roll) new improved and groovy and gorgeous Liquorice Trike…

 It may have been you who found us and enjoyed a boogie and a delicious sweet treat under the tree not far from the pyramid stage.
 We shared a few lovely moments in the rain and then on Sunday in the hot beating sun with lots of beautiful people bouncing around to B B king or bopping away to Beyonce with the best of them;